 Gender equality in the workplace is gaining momentum, finally offering well-deserved opportunities to women leaders.
-This is good news for women who have been plagued by harassment, salary inequality and feelings of insignificance for years.
-Katrina Lake, founder and CEO of Stitch Fix, and the youngest CEO to lead a public offering, believes that decision-makers are starting to realize that being more inclusive of women is simply good business.
+This is good news for women who have been plagued by harassment, salary inequality, and feelings of insignificance for years.
+Katrina Lake, founder and CEO of Stitch Fix, and the youngest CEO to lead a public offering believes that decision-makers are starting to realize that being more inclusive of women is simply good business.

 Cultural transformations are taking place, but they need to be translated into actions — whether it’s acing a job interview, successfully re-entering the workplace after a period of staying at home with children or developing leadership skills.
-Here are some of the skills successful women leaders need to stand out.
+Here are some of the skills successful women leaders use to stand out.

 Margaret Dickson, a manager at Assignment Masters, says that she had to fight the perception that women are often seen as too emotional to be successful leaders.
 Many women have high emotional intelligence but it is also possible for them to enhance their self-control.

-Dickson uses tools like meditation, breathing or taking a walk to regulate her emotions and keep her calm when others are losing their cool.
+Dickson uses tools like meditation, breathing, or taking a walk to regulate her emotions and keep her calm when others are losing their cool.
 She will only act or make decisions when her emotions are under control.

-Communication isn’t only about speaking but listening, writing and using non-verbal skills too.
+Communication isn’t only about speaking but listening, writing, and using non-verbal skills too.
 The best women leaders are those who can listen and understand the perspectives of others.